 General involved in Trump's L.A. military deployment testifies he didn't hear protests described as "rebellion"

-Three officials involved in President Trump's controversial deployment of National Guard troops to respond to protests in Los Angeles testified in court on Monday, as the trial in California Gov. Gavin Newsom's lawsuit against the Trump administration begins.
+Three officials involved in President Trump's controversial deployment of National Guard troops to respond to protests in Los Angeles testified Monday as the trial in California Gov. Gavin Newsom's lawsuit against the Trump administration began.

 The question at issue is whether the military forces sent in by Mr. Trump — including members of the Marine Corps and National Guard — violated the 19th century Posse Comitatus Act, which bars the military from enforcing domestic laws.